Moira Dryer

-Moira Dryer (1957–1992) was a Canadian artist known for her abstract paintings on wood panel.
+Moira Dryer (1957–1992) was a Canadian artist known for her abstract paintings on wood panels that bridged the gap between Conceptual Art and contemporary painting with a playful and poetic approach.

-Early life and education

-Dryer was born in Toronto, Canada; her mother was architect Pegeen Synge and her father Douglas Dryer was a professor of philosophy at the University of Toronto.
-She was the youngest of three children.
-She attended Sir George Williams University in Montreal before moving to the United States to attend the School of Visual Arts (SVA) in Manhattan.
-At SVA she was a student of Elizabeth Murray, and she ultimately became a friend and a studio assistant to Murray.
-She also became a studio assistant to Julian Schnabel.
+Dryer was born the youngest of three children in Toronto, Canada.
+Her mother, Pegeen Synge, was an architect and her father, Douglas Dryer. was a professor of philosophy at the University of Toronto.
+Dryer attended Sir George Williams University in Montreal before moving to New York City to attend the School of Visual Arts (SVA) in Manhattan.
+At SVA she was a student of the painter Elizabeth Murray in 1978 and 1980 and became a friends and a studio assistant to Murray.
+She also became a studio assistant to the Neo-expressionist painter Julian Schnabel.
 Dryer graduated from SVA with honors in 1981.

-Before working full time as painter, Dryer was a freelance prop and set maker, and set designer for the avant-garde theater company Mabou Mines.
+Before working full time as painter, Dryer was a freelance prop and scenic design maker, and set designer for the avant-garde theater company Mabou Mines.

-Personal life

 In 1982, Dryer married fellow painter and SVA classmate Victor Alzamora.
 Alzamora died of a congenital heart condition in 1983 at the age of 29.